Macro guru Raoul Pal says a new milestone for Ethereum demonstrates the platform’s ability to command the crypto and financial sectors.

 Explains Bertrand de Mazières, the director general for finance at the EIB,

-“By helping to create a framework for a new market ecosystem, the EIB believes this will bring value added for both issuers and investors, while contributing to an innovative, efficient and secure market infrastructure.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+“By helping to create a framework for a new market ecosystem, the EIB believes this will bring value added for both issuers and investors, while contributing to an innovative, efficient and secure market infrastructure.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram